-Clinical Guideline Recommendations Generic, non-proprietary pancreatic enzyme replacement therapy should not be used.
-The Cystic Fibrosis Dosing should be as follows: 500 to 2,500 units of lipase per kilogram Foundation: body weight per meal; or <10,000 units of lipase per kilogram body Evidence-Based Practice weight per day; or <4,000 units of lipase per gram dietary fat per day.
-Recommendations for Nutrition-Related For children and adults, there is insufficient evidence regarding the Management of Children efficacy of generic pancreatic enzyme preparations and, therefore, and Adults with Cystic the use of proprietary pancreatic enzyme preparations for pancreatic enzyme replacement therapy is recommended.
-Fibrosis and Pancreatic The absence of evidence-based recommendations highlights the Insufficiency: Results of need for well-designed studies of both branded and generic a Systematic Review preparations and dosing and important clinical outcome variables.
-(2008) 12 hb The Cystic Fibrosis • Patients with pancreatic insufficiency should consume a high-calorie Foundation: diet with unrestricted fat, which is appropriate for age and clinical Use of Pancreatic status.
+Clinical Guideline Recommendations Cimical Buildinio • Generic, non-proprietary pancreatic enzyme replacement therapy should not be used.
+The Cystic Fibrosis • Dosing should be as follows: 500 to 2,500 units of lipase per kilogram Foundation: body weight per meal; or <10,000 units of lipase per kilogram body Evidence-Based Practice weight per day; or <4,000 units of lipase per gram dietary fat per day.
+Recommendations for • For children and adults, there is insufficient evidence regarding the Nutrition-Related efficacy of generic pancreatic enzyme preparations and, therefore, Management of Children the use of proprietary pancreatic enzyme preparations for pancreatic and Adults with Cystic enzyme replacement therapy is recommended.
+Fibrosis and Pancreatic • The absence of evidence-based recommendations highlights the Insufficiency: Results of need for well-designed studies of both branded and generic a Systematic Review preparations and dosing and important clinical outcome variables.
+(2008) 12 The Cystic Fibrosis • Patients with pancreatic insufficiency should consume a high-calorie Foundation: Use of Pancreatic diet with unrestricted fat, which is appropriate for age and clinical Enzyme Supplements for status.
 Additional calories will be required for catch-up growth.
-Enzyme Supplements for Patients with Cystic A nutritional assessment should be performed regularly as a Fibrosis in the Context component of routine care of patients with cystic fibrosis, and additionally, when dosing of pancreatic enzyme replacement is of Fibrosing altered.
-Colonopathy (1995) 13 Infants may be given 2,000 to 4,000 lipase units per 120 mL of formula or per breast-feeding.
-This provides approximately 450 to 900 lipase units per gram of fat ingested.
-Dosing enzymes per gram of fat ingested provides consistent guidelines for all ages.
-In general, patients will need 500 to 4,000 lipase units per gram of fat ingested per day.
-Dosing enzymes according to how much fat is eaten per meal is more likely to mimic the body's own response of adjusting pancreatic enzyme excretion relative to how much fat is present in a meal.
-An alternative dosing regimen based on body weight may be used although it is less physiologic.
+Patients with Cystic • A nutritional assessment should be performed regularly as a component of routine care of patients with cystic fibrosis, and Fibrosis in the Context additionally, when dosing of pancreatic enzyme replacement is of Fibrosing additionally, when dosing or pancreatic enzyme replacement is Colonopathy (1995) 13 • Infants may be given 2,000 to 4,000 lipase units per 120 mL of ] formula or per breast-feeding.
+This provides approximately 450 to 900 lipase units per gram of fat ingested. • Dosing enzymes per gram of fat ingested provides consistent guidelines for all ages. • In general, patients will need 500 to 4,000 lipase units per gram of fat ingested per day.
+Dosing enzymes according to how much fat is eaten per meal is more likely to mimic the body's own response of adjusting pancreatic enzyme excretion relative to how much fat is present in a meal. • An alternative dosing regimen based on body weight may be used although it is less physiologic.
 This method is a practical way to determine the number of enzyme capsules needed per meal.
 This avoids shifting dosing schedules, which may be confusing for some caretakers, or may be difficult for some patients to understand.
 Weight-based enzyme dosing should begin with 1,000 lipase units/kg/meal for children less than four years of age, and at 500 lipase units/kg/meal for those over four years of age.
 Usually, half the standard dose is given with snacks.
-The total daily dose should reflect approximately three meals and two to three snacks per day.
-Doses above 6,000 lipase units/kg/meal have been associated with colonic strictures in children less than twelve years of age, whether standard strength enzymes or high-strength pancreatic enzymes were taken.
-Patients currently on higher doses (>2,500 lipase units/kg/meal or 4,000 lipase units/gram fat ingested/day) should be evaluated and either immediately decreased, or titrated down to a lower dosage range.
-The enteric-coating prevents inactivation of enzymes in the acidic gastric environment.
-The dissolution profile of generic microcapsules may not be equivalent to proprietary brands despite identical enzyme content.
-A poor response to therapy can be defined as continued abdominal
+The total daily dose should reflect approximately three meals and two to three snacks per day. • Doses above 6,000 lipase units/kg/meal have been associated with colonic strictures in children less than twelve years of age, whether standard strength enzymes or high-strength pancreatic enzymes were taken.
+Patients currently on higher doses (>2,500 lipase units/kg/meal or 4,000 lipase units/gram fat ingested/day) should be evaluated and either immediately decreased, or titrated down to a lower dosage range. • The enteric-coating prevents inactivation of enzymes in the acidic gastric environment.
+The dissolution profile of generic microcapsules may not be equivalent to proprietary brands despite identical enzyme content. • A poor response to therapy can be defined as continued abdominal